clareaulab/clareau-lab-website-old/_members/caleb-lareau.md

 ### Bio
 Caleb is an Assistant Member in the Computational and Systems Biology Program at Sloan Kettering Institute.
-Caleb joined MSK from Stanford University where he was a Stanford Science Fellow and Parker Scholar at the Parker Institute for Cancer Immunotherapy.
+He joined MSK from Stanford University where he was a Stanford Science Fellow and Parker Scholar at the Parker Institute for Cancer Immunotherapy.
 Originally from Oklahoma, Caleb completed his undergraduate studies at the University of Tulsa before attending Harvard University for his graduate degrees.
 Outside of lab, Caleb continues